Synchrotron Radiation Source: Design and evolution

 Like all second-generation sources, the SRS was designed to produce synchrotron radiation principally from its dipole magnets, but the initial design foresaw the use of a high-field insertion device to provide shorter-wavelength electromagnetic radiation to particular users.

 The first storage ring design was a 2 GeV FODO lattice consisting of alternating focussing and defocussing quadrupoles, with one dipole following every quadrupole (i.e. two dipoles per repeating cell), giving a natural beam emittance of around 1000 nm-rad with 16 cells.

 The HBL upgrade implemented in 1986 increased the total number of quadrupoles to 32, whilst retaining the same number of cells and geometry, and reduced the operating emittance to around 100 nm-rad in the so-called 'HIQ' (high tune) configuration.
 A 'LOQ' (low tune) configuration was also provided, to allow the efficient storage of one intense bunch of electrons (instead of up to 160), to provide radiation bursts at 3.123 MHz (the revolution frequency of the electrons, corresponding to the 96 m circumference).

+The design of the SRS consisted of a 5 MeV electron gun at the start of an injector linac, which increased the energy to 12 MeV, to feed into a booster ring which boosted the electrons up to 600 MeV, which then fed into and filled up the storage ring.
+Once the storage ring was "full", the booster and linac were powered down and the energy of the storage ring was then ramped up to 2 GeV.
+Due to this design, the storage ring could not be topped up by the linac and booster until the storage ring was turned off, when the beam current was too low for experiments to take place.
+In the original design, the typical initial circulating current was around 300mA but after the HBL upgrade it was decreased to around 220mA.
+The beam current would slowly drop over the course of several hours, when it would then have to be "re-filled", however it could be maintained at current of around 200mA for over 30 hours.

+The storage ring had 16 dipole magnets, from which 15 tangental beamlines supplied synchrotron light to the many different stations.
+Beamline 15 did not provide light to experimental stations, likely due to space constraints, so instead it only featured a beam monitoring unit.

+Stations and beamlines

+The SRS had 16 beamlines which had many different functions.
+Below is a list of the experimental stations and their purposes;

-Scientific Output and Achievements
+Scientific output and achievements

 The SRS supported a broad range of science, including pioneering work on X-ray diffraction, structural molecular biology, surface physics and chemistry, materials science and upper atmosphere physics.
 Following its closure, a detailed study of the economic impact of the SRS was made.